-If you’re looking for a YNAB alternative, you can use these easy steps (video tutorial at the bottom) to get your budget and register out of YNAB and into an automated Google Sheet.
-Tiller will automatically add your latest financial transactions and balances to this fully customizable budget spreadsheet each day.
+If you’re looking for a YNAB alternative, you can use these easy steps to get your budget and register out of YNAB and into a Tiller-powered Google Sheet.

 Prepping Your Data Files

-- Create a Tiller sheet using the Tiller Budget and link the same accounts that were linked to the YNAB budget that you will to export.
+- Link the same accounts that were linked to the YNAB budget that you will export.